strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/vue-js.md

 # Getting Started with Vue.js

 This integration guide is following the [Quick Start Guide](/developer-docs/latest/getting-started/quick-start.md).
-We assume that you have completed [Part 2](/developer-docs/latest/getting-started/quick-start.md#🛠-part-2-build-your-content) and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).
+We assume that you have fully completed its "Hands-on" path, and therefore can consume the API by browsing this [url](http://localhost:1337/restaurants).

 If you haven't gone through the getting started guide, the way you request a Strapi API with [Vue.js](https://vuejs.org/) remains the same except that you will not fetch the same content.